kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 Categories: Style

 Guidance: Developers MUST define a Metaschema constraint with a `message` sentence that conforms with IETF standards regarding capitalized requirement keywords per [BCP14](https://datatracker.ietf.org/doc/bcp14/).
-The sentence will use MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT,", "SHOULD," "SHOULD NOT," "RECOMMENDED,"  "MAY," and "OPTIONAL" according to BCP14 requirements.
+The sentence will use "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL" according to BCP14 requirements.

 [back to top](#summary)